sandervandevelde/MQTTBrokerPrivatePreview/README.md

 To test the scenario:
 1. If you haven't installed the required modules, follow the instructions in the [python README file](../python/README.md).
 2. Make sure you have the `mqtt-broker` virtual environment activated by running `source ~/env/mqtt-broker/bin/activate` in Linux or `env/mqtt-broker/bin/activate` in Windows
-3. In a terminal window, set up the following variable: `export gw_url="<namespace name>.southcentralus-1.mqtt.eventgrid-int.azure.net"` and run the sample script through the following command: `python ./subscribe.py`
+3. In a terminal window, set up the following variable: `export gw_url="<namespace name>.southcentralus-1.ts.eventgrid.azure.net"` and run the sample script through the following command: `python ./subscribe.py`
-4. In a different terminal window, set up the following variable: `export gw_url="<namespace name>.southcentralus-1.mqtt.eventgrid-int.azure.net"` and run the sample script through the following command: `python ./publish.py`
+4. In a different terminal window, set up the following variable: `export gw_url="<namespace name>.southcentralus-1.ts.eventgrid.azure.net"` and run the sample script through the following command: `python ./publish.py`

 ## Scenarios
-Here are a couple of scenarios that showcase the functionality of the service.
+Here are a few scenarios that showcase the functionality of the service.
 Follow the instructions in the [Prerequisites](#Prerequisites) to test these scenarios.

 | # | Scenario | Description |
 | ------------ | ------------ | ------------ |